PlakarKorp/docs.plakar.io/content/quickstart/_index.md

 $
 ```

-There are **MANY** operations that can be done within a repository,
+Once a repository is created,
-but we'll have a look at the main ones: `push` to create a snapshot, `ls` to list snapshots and `pull` to restore a snapshot.
+there are **MANY** operations that can be done upon it.

 ### Pushing snapshots

-Once a repository is created,
+First of all,
-backups can be stored in it by pushing snapshots:
+backups can be stored in a repository by pushing snapshots:

 ```sh
 $ plakar push /bin